hlhartley/jquery-practice/README.md

 # JQuery Practice
-I created this project to practice JQuery.
+I created this project to practice JQuery based on a Turing lesson.

 ### Key:
 - Presidents with a blue background were associated with the Democratic Party